top of page

 They Absolutely Adore Children

-Everywhere we went, people smiled at our girls, and waved at them.
+Everywhere we went, people smiled at our girls, and local children were always eager to play.
 We were constantly met with kindness and curiosity.
-It never felt intrusive — just genuinely warm and welcoming.

 It felt incredibly safe, wholesome, and welcoming, especially in Khiva, which quickly became one of our favourite cities in all of Central Asia.